-- (a) Sails shall comply with the current class rules. - (b) Jibs may be measured with battens inside the batten pockets. - (c) Jibs shall be measured with the luff wire removed. - (d) The following applies to jibs certified after January 1, 2014: - When the clew or the tack has a cut-out, the corner point shall be found (i) by extending the associated sail edges beyond the cut-out starting points and then finding the intersection point, as shown in diagrams G.4.2.f(a) and G.4.2.g(a). - An FRP batten of uniform stiffness and approximately 2 mm in thickness (ii) shall be used to create sail edge extensions. - (iii) Not more than 50mm of the batten's length shall be used for sail edge extension purposes. - The batten shall be held at points outside the part used for extensions. (iv) - The batten shall be positioned with one point approximately at the expected corner point and a second point touching the sail edge to be extended at not more than 50mm away from the first point. - If the sail edge is curved, the batten shall be bent to follow the sail edge (vi) between the cut-out starting point and the second point described in (v).
-See the diagrams in G.4.2(f) & (g). - (vii) The procedure above shall be repeated to find the other sail edge extension. - (viii) Rule G.2.1(d) modifies ERS H.5.4.
+- (a) Sails shall comply with the current class rules. - (b) Jibs may be measured with battens inside the batten pockets. - (c) Jibs shall be measured with the luff wire removed. - (d) The following applies to jibs certified after January 1, 2014: - (i) When the clew or the tack has a cut-out, the corner point shall be found by extending the associated sail edges beyond the cut-out starting points and then finding the intersection point, as shown in diagrams G.4.2.f(a) and G.4.2.g(a). - An FRP batten of uniform stiffness and approximately 2 mm in thickness (ii) shall be used to create sail edge extensions. - Not more than 50mm of the batten's length shall be used for sail edge extension purposes. - The batten shall be held at points outside the part used for extensions. (iv) - (v) The batten shall be positioned with one point approximately at the expected corner point and a second point touching the sail edge to be extended at not more than 50mm away from the first point. - If the sail edge is curved, the batten shall be bent to follow the sail edge between the cut-out starting point and the second point described in (v).
+See the diagrams in G.4.2(f) & (g). - (vii) The procedure above shall be repeated to find the other sail edge extension.